Agliske/liske_tag_publisher/README.md

     * float64[] R_tag_to_cam             #vector of length 9, flattened 3x3 rotation matrix, relative to camera frame, rotation order yaw-pitch-roll
     * float64[] T_tag_wrt_fixed          #vector of length 3, representing tag position [x,y,z] relative to fixed frame
     * float64[] R_tag_to_fixed           #vector of length 9, flattened 3x3 rotation matrix, relative to fixed frame, rotation order yaw-pitch-roll
+    * float64[] RPY_to_cam               #vector of length 3, containing the tag's rotation about its X/Y/Z axes with respect to the camera frame, in degrees
     * int32 reserved                     #reserved

 ## Troubleshooting